Awards & Recognition > Awards and Scholarships

 The Wilks award, one of the ASA's most prestigious, was established to honor the memory and distinguished career of Samuel S. Wilks by recognizing outstanding contributions to statistics that carry on in the spirit of his work.

-Statistics in Chemistry Award
+Statistics in Physical Engineering Sciences Award

 The Waller Education Award was established by a contribution from retired ASA Executive Director Ray Waller and his wife, Carolyn, to honor individuals for innovation in the instruction of elementary statistics.
 The Waller Distinguished Teaching Career Award is intended to recognize an individual for sustained excellence in teaching and statistics education.